 Hajj 2023 is expected to be begin in the evening of June 26 and end on July 1st (pending moon sighting and declaration by the Kingdom of Saudi Arabia).

 Some local reports suggest that 2023 will have expanded capacity for Hajj - therefore we expect Pre-Covid numbers to return and an additional 25-30% increase in capacity as well.
-The Saudi Ministry of Hajj has already made some key announcements regarding new Hajj Requirements:

 Overall, we expect a new set of rules and regulations to be coming out before Ramadan 2023 (circa February 2023).
 Stay tuned for more updates!